mkivenson/SPRING2019TIDYVERSE/README.md

 ### Magrittr Piping Example

 Provides a comparison of performing data wrangling on a heart disease dataset with and without using the %>% and %<>% Magrittr pipe operators.

+### Extension - Austin Chan - Unary Functions

+I added a section about unary functions using the magrittr.